PostHog/posthog.com/contents/tutorials/multiple-environments.md

 The previous options capture data to separate projects or don’t capture data at all, but there is another option.
 This is to capture data normally and filter internal users from your analysis.

 PostHog provides a toggle to filter internal users (as defined by you) from your analysis and visualization.
-To set up what users or events get filtered, go to project settings, scroll down to “Filter out internal and test users,” and add filters removing your internal users and events.
-This could include `distinct ID does not contain your domain`, `host is not local hosts`, and `environment is not development`.
+To set up what users or events get filtered, go to Project Settings, scroll down to “Filter out internal and test users,” and add filters removing your internal users and events.
+This could include:
+- `distinct ID does not contain your domain`
+- `host is not local hosts`
+- `environment is not development`

 As an example, here’s what our filters look like at PostHog: